UBS grabs Merrill rainmaker to head investment bank

 Losing Orcel, one of the driving forces behind the break-up of Dutch lender ABN Amro in 2007, is a blow for Bank of America, which is under pressure to improve its flagging performance.

-But it is a coup for the Swiss bank, which is fighting to restore its standing after a $2 billion trading scandal cost previous boss Oswald Gruebel his job last year.
+But it is a coup for the Swiss bank, which is fighting to restore its standing after a $2 billion (1 billion pounds) trading scandal cost previous boss Oswald Gruebel his job last year.

 At UBS, Asia-Pacific investment banking boss Alex Wilmot-Sitwell will become investment banking chairman, leaving Chi-Won Yoon as the sole chief executive for that region.